fostiropoulos/ablator/DEVELOPER.md

 The development version of Ablator can be installed via pip `pip install -e ."[dev]"`

 The `-e` option automatically updates the library based on the folder contents, while the `[dev]` option installs additional developer depedencies for ABLATOR.
+It is always a good idea to re-run the above when pulling from a branch to install any missing depedencies.

 ### Special Considerations for Mac